0atman/trebetherick.net/content/haven.md

 In 1906, The Haven was the first house constructed in Trebetherick, which was then primarily open farmland with farms, farm cottages, and barns.
 Following its construction, other houses, guest houses, and eventually hotels were built in the area.
 The entrance pillars to The Haven, which now appear to be at an odd angle to the road, were built in 1906 parallel to the old road.
 In the 1960s, the old road was altered into the current layby, and a new, wider, and straighter road was constructed.

-Bill Tucker from Trewornan Farm, a horse coaching enthusiast, used to conduct pleasure trips that passed by The Haven, sounding a long, shining copper coaching horn at corners and other suitable points along the route.
+Bill Tucker from Trewornan Farm, a horse and coaching enthusiast, used to conduct pleasure trips that passed by The Haven, sounding a long, shining copper coaching horn at corners and other suitable points along the route.
 <img width="50%" src="https://github.com/user-attachments/assets/d1452cf4-fd0d-43a2-baca-5effc3f88c5a" alt="P1070673">

 The Daymer Bay Garage, located at the junction of Worthy Hill and Daymer Lane, was operated by Norman Cleave, a motor car enthusiast and the father of Leadville Cleave and grandfather of Jon Cleave, both from Port Isaac.
 The garage included workshops, garages, and a petrol pump.
 Norman also managed the Clock Garage at Rock.